chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/STemWin/STemWin_HelloWorld/readme.txt

   *    this license.
   *
   * THIS SOFTWARE IS PROVIDED BY STMICROELECTRONICS AND CONTRIBUTORS "AS IS"
-  * AND ANY EXPRESS, IMPLIED OR STATUTORY WARRANTIES, INCLUDING, BUT NOT
+  * AND ANY EXPRESS, IMPLIED OR STATUTORY WARRANTIES, Core/IncLUDING, BUT NOT
   * LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A
   * PARTICULAR PURPOSE AND NON-INFRINGEMENT OF THIRD PARTY INTELLECTUAL PROPERTY
   * RIGHTS ARE DISCLAIMED TO THE FULLEST EXTENT PERMITTED BY LAW.
 IN NO EVENT
   * SHALL STMICROELECTRONICS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT,
-  * INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
+  * Core/IncIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (Core/IncLUDING, BUT NOT
   * LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA,
   * OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF
-  * LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING
+  * LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (Core/IncLUDING
   * NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE,
   * EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
   *